 - b) You are responsible for the payment of all fees and charges for the duration of your course at the rates set by the University annually. - c) Tuition fees may increase annually.
 In deciding the annual level of increase, the University will take into account a range of factors, including rises in the costs of delivering the programme, and changes in government funding.
 The fees that you will need to pay in any one academic year will be published before the first application deadline for the programme concerned.
 Normally this will be by September of the previous year. - d) Additional programme costs (e.g. the cost of materials or field trips) will be published in your Programme Specification and/or the Prospectus at the start of the year, where they are known to us.
 As these items are generally provided through third party organisations the costs may also be subject to change and we will inform you as soon as we are aware of any changes. - e) If your fees are being paid through a government loan system, we will arrange payment directly with the appropriate agency.
 If you are paying your fees directly, your fees will be due on or before the start of the academic year.
-You can choose to pay your fees for the year in two equal instalments, on 26 September and 1 February, or alternatively in eight equal monthly instalments, starting on 26 September. - f) The University has the right to suspend your access to University facilities in the event of tuition fee debt until the debt is settled. - g) The University has the right to prevent students who are in tuition fee debt from reenrolling for subsequent years of their course. - h) Final year students who have tuition fee debt will not be able to attend graduation and their award certificate will be withheld until the debt is cleared. - i) If you are a financially sponsored student (i.e. a third party such as the Student Loans Company or an organisation pays, or has agreed to pay, your fees and/or additional charges OR if a family member or private individual pays your tuition fees) you confirm that should your financial sponsor default on payment you will become liable for the payment of your fees. - j) Failure to pay fees and charges when due may lead to sanctions, including suspension or termination of your student contract.
-Any sanctions will be applied in accordance with the University's Student Debt Policy.
+You can choose to pay your fees for the year in two equal instalments, or alternatively in eight equal monthly instalments, starting at the beginning of the academic year. - f) The University has the right to suspend your access to University facilities in the event of tuition fee debt until the debt is settled. - g) The University has the right to prevent students who are in tuition fee debt from reenrolling for subsequent years of their course. - h) Final year students who have tuition fee debt will not be able to attend graduation and their award certificate will be withheld until the debt is cleared. - i) If you are a financially sponsored student (i.e. a third party such as the Student Loans Company or an organisation pays, or has agreed to pay, your fees and/or additional charges OR if a family member or private individual pays your tuition fees) you confirm that should your financial sponsor default on payment you will become liable for the payment of your fees. - j) Failure to pay fees and charges when due may lead to sanctions, including suspension or termination of your student contract.
+Any sanctions will be applied in accordance with the University's Student Debt Policy a) You agree to abide by the IT Services Acceptable Use Policy and any additions or amendments as are issued from time to time by the University.
+Click here to read the Policy IT Acceptable Use Policy.